Christmas at Sandringham was a staple in Elizabeth II’s calendar and following her death in 2022, Charles has continued this tradition.

 During the Second World War, the labour-intensive parterres and borders were dug up and replaced by sweeping lawns.
 Sir Geoffrey Jellicoe created the North Garden (to the left of the house) featuring box hedges and lime avenues.
 Following this path down you find St Mary Magdalen Church, where the Royal Family attend the Christmas Day service, and also the location of Princess Eugenie and Princess Charlotte’s christenings.

-The Queen has Sir Eric Savill, famous for his gardens at Windsor, to re-landscape the Woodland Walk and the Bog Gardens in the 1960s.
+Elizabeth II had Sir Eric Savill, famous for his gardens at Windsor, to re-landscape the Woodland Walk and the Bog Gardens in the 1960s.

-The Monarch has even buried some of her animals there, including a number of corgis and other dogs, each burial marked with a small headstone.
+The late Monarch has even buried some of her animals there, including a number of corgis and other dogs, each burial marked with a small headstone.

 There are seven villages that sit within the estate, and c.10,000 acres are farmed by the tenants.
 At least a third of the land is being farmed organically, and there has been the creation of new wetlands on the estate, as the house is close to The Wash of Norfolk, an important habitat for migrating birds.